Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-Uncharted series is undoubtedly one of the best action-adventure series to this date.
+The Uncharted series is undoubtedly one of the best action-adventure video game series to this date.
 It keeps the players on their toes from the beginning with its fast-paced gameplay.
 One moment you’re taking a leisurely stroll and the next you’re taking heavy fire from around a dozen fanatics, barely hanging on to your life.
-These types of moments define this series as its steeped in adrenaline-fueled action.
+These types of moments define this action series.

 The only problem is that these games provide little replayability value.
 Once you’re done with them, you’ll want to get your hands on something similar.
 Fret not.
 I have got your fix.
-Take a look at some games like Uncharted that will keep you busy for a while.
+Take a look at some games similar to Uncharted that will keep you busy for a while.

 - Prince of Persia